WSO2Telco/mediation-dep-hub/README.md

 ```

 Note:
-mediation logic compatible with the WSO2.Telco_HubAPI_V1.2 spec
+API compatible with the WSO2.Telco_HubAPI_V1.2 spec